tahmid-chowdhury/SOFE4630U-MS1/README.md

 1. Search for **Pub/Sub**.

       <img src="images/pubsub_1.jpg" alt="Search for Pub/Sub" width="965">
-2. Click **CREATE TOPIC** button.
+2. Click the **CREATE TOPIC** button.

       <img src="images/pubsub_2.jpg" alt="Click 'CREAYE TOPIC' button" width="854">
 3. Set the topic ID to **testTopic**.
 Leave the default options.
-Then, click **CREATE**.
-Note, A default subscription will be automatically created.
+Then, click **CREATE**. **Note**: A default subscription will be automatically created.

       <img src="images/pubsub_3.jpg" alt="create a topic under the name testTopic" width="560">
 4. The topic will be created.
-The default subscription is created under the name, **testTopic-sub**.
+The default subscription is created under the name **testTopic-sub**.

       <img src="images/pubsub_4.jpg" alt="The default subscription, testTopic-sub" width="830">
 ## 2. Create an Account Service Key

-A service account is a special kind of account typically used by an application or compute workload.
-In this subsection, a service account will be created with the Pub/Sub Publisher and Subscriber roles.
-A key for this service account is needed To grant access the Pub/Sub service from your machine.
+A service account is a special account typically used by an application.
+This subsection will create a service account with the Pub/Sub Publisher and Subscriber roles.
+A key for this service account is needed to grant access to the Pub/Sub service from your machine.

 1. Search for **Service accounts**.